Riley Tufte: International play

 Tufte's played in both the 2014 Under-17 Five Nations Cup and the 2014 World U-17 Hockey Challenge.
 He helped Team USA place second in the 2014 Under-17 Five Nations Cup.

 Tufte competed in the 2015 Ivan Hlinka Memorial Tournament for Team USA, who finished fifth in the tournament.
 He later competed at the 2018 World Junior Ice Hockey Championships where he helped Team USA secure a bronze medal.

 Personal life

 Tufte was born and grew up in Coon Rapids, Minnesota with three siblings, his father Jamie, and mother Amy, who is a nurse.
 At the age of 11, Tufte was diagnosed with Type 1 diabetes.
 As a child, he received an inspirational letter from retired NHL player Toby Petersen who also suffered from diabetes.
-In February of 2020 Riley and his wife, Morgan, welcomed their first son.
+In February 2020 Riley and his wife, Morgan, welcomed their first son.